Colsai/scott_data606/Project_Proposal.md

 **3. What questions do you have in mind and would like to answer?**
 - What are some themes and trends we can view from looking at the projects that OIG is undertaking?
 (Locations, focus areas, topics)
 - Do we (and how do we) see the influence of major health events, such as COVID, within the scope of OIG's work?
+- How do we connect these outcomes to OIG's priority outcomes?

 *Priority Outcomes*
 1. Minimizing risks to beneficiaries and